 Securing a feline for the night helps keep them protected.
 This can be necessary if they live in a home with potential dangers.
 These can include other pets, household hazards, or even your pet themselves.
-Sometimes the protection is not for the kitty but for another pet or person.
-Felines like to feel secure and safe.
-Using a kennel overnight can help with this for some pets. research has shown that, in some cases, securing a feline in an enclosure a feline can help relieve stress.
+Sometimes, the protection is not for the kitty but for another pet or person.
+Felines like to feel secure and safe, especially in a dark house.
+Using a kennel overnight can help with this for some pets.

 Kittens are often kept crated at night.
-This is in large part for their protection and safekeeping.
+This is in large part for the young cat’s safety and protection.
 Young kittens are very vulnerable.
 If they wander off, they can find themselves in dangerous situations, especially in a new environment.
-Keeping them enclosed can be useful when owners cannot supervise kittens all night.
-This is also helpful if you must leave them unattended while going to work or school.
-Night crating provides kitties with a safe and secure place to sleep and helps minimize the amount of running around they do during the night.
+Crate training can be useful when owners cannot supervise kittens all night.

 A sick or ill cat may need to be crated during the night.
 This can help control the mess if they are vomiting or have diarrhea.
-You can also keep them separated from other pets when sick this way.
-Some cats recovering from issues like struvite crystals in their urine may urinate blood, or try to urinate in inappropriate areas, so crating them may be necessary until they are fully recovered.
+You can also keep them separated from other cats and pets when sick.
+Some cats recovering from issues like struvite crystals in their urine may urinate blood or try to urinate in inappropriate areas, so crating them may be necessary until they are fully recovered.
 You can also observe and monitor their recovery more closely.

 When bringing a new kitten or older feline into the home, it may be wise to crate them for the first few nights.
 Your established purr baby should not be crated.
-This will only cause more resentment.
+This will only cause more resentment, aggression, and even depression.
 It is best to introduce kitties slowly to each other to keep the peace.
-Keeping a new kitten in a kennel overnight will keep them safe and prevent fighting or other issues between the pets while you are asleep.
+Keeping a new kitten in a kennel overnight will ensure each cat’s safety and prevent fighting or other issues between the pets while you are asleep.

 In the case of a feral kitty, keeping them crated may be the safest option.
 Feral cats take time to be rehabilitated and often carry diseases.
+They often try to run away.
 Keeping them enclosed is likely a necessary part of the process if you are fostering or caring for a feral kitty.

 Bullying and breeding are often a concern if you have more than one feline.
 They can start fighting with each other and even with pets like dogs.
 If this is an issue, consider nighttime crating.
 Additionally, some intact cats may need to be separated to prevent breeding, especially if a female is in heat.
 If owners are trying to encourage breeding, the crate may also be a helpful tool.

 Sometimes, owners choose to secure their kitties overnight because they misbehave.
 Felines act out for a variety of reasons.
-Sometimes it is in response to a new pet or being in a new place.
+Sometimes, it is in response to a new pet or being in a new place.
 They may feel sick or have some other underlying issue.
 Rather than relying on long-term crating, it is better to work with your vet or a feline trainer to determine the cause of the nighttime terrors.
-Some kitties become very vocal after dark, and owners may try to crate to deter this.
-It is unlikely this step will work, and in some cases may only cause them to get louder.

 In some cases, when kittens are first born, owners may need to place a mama and her babies in an enclosure together to keep them safe and close together.
 This also encourages the mother to accept her kittens.
 If this is the reason you are night crating, use a larger crate so that there is plenty of room for all the kitties.